What Are Graphs and Charts in Excel?

 Related Excel Functionality

-Excel is one of the most widely-used tools across any industry or type of organization.
-Charts and graphs are a great way to get started adding visualizations to your work, but there are several other ways to elevate your data in Excel.
-Below is a list of common features to create more “bang” with your data.
+Excel is one of the most widely-used tools across all industries and types of organizations.
+Charts and graphs are great tools to visualize your work, but there are many ways to elevate your data in Excel.

 - Pivot Tables: A pivot table allows you to extract certain columns or rows from a data set and reorganize or summarize that subset in a report.
 This is useful tool if you only want to view a particular segment of a large data set, or if you want to view data from a new perspective.